MohamedKhedr700/core-event/README.md

 The `events` method is a static method that will be called from the `Eventable` trait.

-The `trigger` method is a method that will be called from the `Events` and `Listener` related to the fired action.
+The `trigger` method is a method that will be called from the `Events` and `Listeners` related to the triggered action.

-This will call the `handle` method in each listener related to the fired event action.
+This will call the `handle` method in each listener related to the triggered event action without calling the `init` method.

 And that's it.